mubaidr/vuejs-extension-pack/README.md

 # Vue.js Extension Pack

 This extension pack adds features for Vue.js development!
 These are some of my favorite extensions to make Vue.js development easier and fun.
-[Setup Guide for ESLint](#Recomended-Settings)

 ## Extensions Included